oldbright22/vue-app/README.md

 # Workflow - Dynamic Creative Optimization
 ![img.png](img.png)

-This examples focuses on the MACHINE LEARNING component.
+This example will focus on exercise the component/service related to MachineLearning.

 # Download Code from GitHub
 https://github.com/oldbright22/vue-app